-In 2012, CO2 flux measurements were conducted with a long-term chamber system from LI-COR Biosciences (Lincoln, NE, USA).
-This LI-COR long term chamber system contains a LI-8100 Infrared Gas Analyser (LI-COR Lincoln, NE, USA), is linked with an automated multiplexing system (LI-8150) and two automated chambers, one opaque and the other transparent for $R{\rm eco}$ and net ecosystem exchange (NEE), respectively.
+In 2012, CO2 flux measurements were conducted with an automatic chamber system from LI-COR Biosciences (Lincoln, NE, USA).
+This LI-COR long-term chamber system contains a LI-8100 Infrared Gas Analyser (LI-COR Lincoln, NE, USA), is linked with an automated multiplexing system (LI-8150) and two automated chambers, one opaque and the other transparent for $R{\rm eco}$ and net ecosystem exchange (NEE), respectively.
 The chambers are equipped with a fully automatically rotating arm that moves the chamber 180° away from the collar and therefore ensures undisturbed patterns of precipitation, temperature and radiation.
-Furthermore, by moving the chamber inbetween measurements the soil and vegetation itself experiences less disturbance.
+Furthermore, by moving the chamber in-between measurements the soil and vegetation itself experiences less disturbance.
 The applied LI-COR chambers were compared during a separate experiment against eddy-covariance measurements by Riederer et al. (2014).
-Besides differences - mainly under stable atmospheric stratification - the comparison was satisfactory.
-For daily sums, the reported differences should compensate.
+Besides differences - mainly under stable atmospheric stratification - the comparison was satisfactory in daytime.

 The three surface types IM, DM and BS were investigated with respect to their CO2 fluxes between 30 July and 26 August 2012 at Kema.
 The CO2-flux measurements of the three treatments were conducted consecutively.
 Therefore, the long-term chambers were moved to a patch representing the surface of interest.
-Measurements were conducted for five to nine days before rotating to another location, starting from IM (30 July-7 August), continuing at BS (7-15 August), DM (15-21 August) and ending again at IM (21-26 August).
+Measurements were conducted for 5 to 9 days before rotating to another location, starting from IM (30 July-7 August), continuing at BS (7-15 August), DM (15-21 August) and ending again at IM (21-26 August).

-Intact root mat has been measured twice during the observation period to provide information about possible changes in the magnitude of CO2-fluxes, due to changing meteorological parameters.
+Intact root Mat has been measured twice during the observation period to provide information about possible changes in the magnitude of CO2 fluxes, due to changing meteorological parameters.
 The two measurements will be denoted as IM period 1 and IM period 4.
 Note that during the measurement of IM period 4, other collars than during IM period 1 have been investigated.
 Nevertheless, the patches selected for the collar installation consisted of the same plant community, and showed the same soil characteristics.
-Because of lack of time the other two surfaces BS and DM were only measured once, but as long as possible to gather sufficient information on diurnal cycles for these treatments.
+Because of lack of time the other two surfaces BS and DM were only measured once, but for as long as possible to gather sufficient information on diurnal cycles for these treatments.

-10 2.3.4 C labeling
+2.3.4 13C labelling

-CO2 pulse labeling experiments were used to trace allocation of assimilated C in the shoot-root-soil system in a montane Kobresia pygmaea pasture 2009 in Xinghai (Hafner et al., 2012) and in alpine Kobresia pygmaea pasture 2010 in Kema (Ingrisch et al., 2014).
-Plots (0.6 × 0.6 m) with plants were labelled with C-enriched CO2 in transparent chambers over four hours at the periods of maximal Kobresia growth in summer.
-Afterwards, C was chased in the plant-soil system over a period of 2 months with increasing sampling intervals (10 times).
+$^{13}\text{CO}2$ pulse labelling experiments were used to trace allocation of assimilated C in the shoot-root-soil system in a montane Kobresia pygmaea pasture 2009 in Xinghai (Hafner et al., 2012) and in alpine Kobresia pygmaea pasture 2010 in Kema (Ingrisch et al., 2014).
+Plots $(0.6 \times 0.6 \,\text{m}^2)$ with plants were labelled with ^{13}C -enriched CO_2 in transparent chambers over 4 h at the periods of maximal Kobresia growth in summer.
+Afterwards, ^{13}C was traced in the plant-soil system over a period of 2 months with increasing sampling intervals (10 times).